FSB Buttons – Song Be

 How to get there

-Song Be is located about 100 kilometers north east of Saigon and is accessible via the main roads in the area.
-Plan for a full day to go there and come back
+Song Be is located about 100 kilometer north east of Saigon and is accessible via the main roads in the area.
+Plan for a full day to go there and come back.

 Decimal coordinates: 11.821737, 106.963992